ammarhashmi113/campverse-booking-app/README.md

+## ⚠️ Backend Hosting Status

+The backend APIs are currently offline due to free-tier limits on Render.
+You can still:

+- Explore the fully functional frontend hosted on Vercel
+- Review all backend logic, routes, and authentication in the `backend/` folder
+- Run the fullstack app locally by following the instructions below

+This is a temporary issue and will be resolved once stable hosting is arranged.

+---

 # 🏕️ Campverse - Full-Stack Campground Booking App

 Campverse is a full-stack web application where users can host and book campgrounds.
 It features JWT-based user authentication, role-based access control, booking management, reviews, and responsive UI with toast notifications and route protection.
 Built using modern web technologies, Campverse provides both a robust backend and an intuitive frontend for a seamless user experience.